emacs-eaf/emacs-application-framework/README.md

 If you've figure them out, PRs are always welcome!

+### EAF can't play video files on Windows.
+Why?
+1. `js-video-player`, it does not work for now.
+2. `video-player`, extra video/audio codec(like k-lite codec pack) may needed to work.

 ### Why doesn't EAF receive input events on WM?
 EAF confirms that the desktop environment or window manager you can work includes: KDE, GNOME2, GNOME3, Mate, Xfce, LXDE, I3, QTILE, Xpra.